ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 # Lootbox Functions Within The SDK

-## Altering Login Scene Transition
+## Lootbox Sample Scene

-To use the lootbox example scene with the login scene you'll need to alter the inspector value on the login object in the login scene hierarchy to your scene name as show below.
-By default it will be set the sample scene for examples sake.
+To use the lootbox example scene simply open it and press play to check out how our lootboxes function on the front end of things within unity.
+You can claim lootboxes & even browse your inventory to see any existing rewards.
+The service adapter for the lootboxes can be found on the Web3 object in the scene.
+It's already set up with an example contract but you can change this out as you wish.
+The content generated from the rewards and the inventory are pulled dynamically from the lootbox contract entered here too.

+## Lootbox Methods

+Below we'll list some of the functions the loobox service has access to aswell as clarifying and what they do.

 ![](assets/lootboxes/login-scene.png)